knocklabs/docs/pages/getting-started/how-knock-works.md

 ## Overview

-Knock takes inputs from your product in the form of API calls: `notify`, `identify`, `lists.create`, `preferences.create`.
+Knock takes inputs from your product in the form of API calls: `notify`, `identify`, `preferences.create`.
 Once in Knock, these inputs are run through `Workflows`, which orchestrate and manage the delivery of `Messages` across in-app and out-of-app `Channels`.

 Here's a visual of how these concepts work together: